Exploring the Macroscopic Properties and Nonradial Oscillations of Proto-Neutron Stars: Effects of Temperature, Entropy, and Lepton Fraction: Formalism

-Gravitational waves of various frequencies, including the fundamental $f-$mode, are emitted when neutron stars (NSs) experience oscillations due to external or internal perturbations \citep{andersson2002oscillations}.
-The nonradial oscillations of spherically symmetric NSs can be solved by using the Cowling approximation\cite{10.1093/mnras/101.8.367}.
-This approximation assumes that the spacetime is frozen, allowing the metric perturbation to be ignored.
-The eigenvalues of the oscillations are real, which means that they are not damped.
-Therefore, it is possible to study these oscillations as purely harmonic modes \citep{lindblom1990accuracy}.
-These modes have been studied extensively in the context of NSs and are an important tool for understanding their internal structure and dynamics. \\ The Lagrangian displacement vector of the fluid is given by \\
+GWs of various frequencies, including the fundamental $f-$mode, are emitted when NSs experience oscillations due to external or internal perturbations~\citep{PhysRevD.66.104002}.
+The nonradial oscillations of spherically symmetric NSs can be solved by using the Cowling approximation~\citep{10.1093/mnras/101.8.367}, which assumes that the spacetime is frozen, allowing the metric perturbation to be ignored.
+The oscillations' eigenvalues are real, signifying their absence of damping.
+This unique characteristic allows us to investigate these oscillations as purely harmonic modes, as previously established by \citep{1990ApJ...348..198L}.
+Consequently, these modes have been extensively studied in the context of neutron stars (NSs) and play a pivotal role in unveiling their internal structure and dynamic behaviour. \\ The Lagrangian displacement vector of the fluid is given by \\

-where $Y_{lm}$ is termed as the spherical harmonics.
-Lagrangian characterised by the functions $V(r)$ and $W(r)$, as well as the frequency $\omega$ are obtained by solving the following system of ordinary differential equations
+where $Y_{lm}(\theta,\phi)$ represents the spherical harmonics.
+The Lagrangian, defined by the functions $V(r)$ and $W(r)$ and governed by the frequency $\omega$, is determined through the solution of the following system of ordinary differential equations\citep{PhysRevD.83.024014},